-A number of camping places will be in permit areas (some with basic facilities), where you can still have a ‘wild camping’ experience as described in the Scottish Outdoor Access Code (Outdooraccess-scotland.com), but want to stay within one of the Camping Management Zones.
+A number of camping places are in permit areas (some with basic facilities), where you can still have a ‘wild camping’ experience as described in the Scottish Outdoor Access Code (Outdooraccess-scotland.com), but want to stay within one of the Camping Management Zones.

-The cost of camping permits within the permit areas will be £3 per tent or motorhome/campervan per night.
+The cost of camping permits within the permit areas are £3 per tent or motorhome/campervan per night.
 Permits can be booked online here.

-In addition to the many campsites already in the National Park, there will also be Your Park informal campsites with bookable pitches, parking and basic facilities.
-Your Park campsites at Loch Chon and The Cabin at Loch Lubnaig will cost £7 per adult per night, with under 16s going free.
+In addition to the many campsites already in the National Park, there are also Your Park informal campsites with bookable pitches, parking and basic facilities.
+Your Park campsites at Loch Chon and The Cabin at Loch Lubnaig costs £7 per adult per night, with under 16s going free.

-The cost of camping at private campsites will vary depending on the level of facilities on offer.
+The cost of camping at private campsites varies depending on the level of facilities on offer.

 The byelaws also cover irresponsible fire-lighting, including collecting firewood.
 If you want to have a fire when you are camping, make sure you build it in a place where it will cause no damage or use a fire bowl.
 You must bring your own wood, as collecting firewood has a damaging effect on wildlife in the area.